 What Are We Doing To Reduce Vending Machine Usage at Schools?

-State by state the public through their state legislatures have begun to revolt against this situation.
+State by state, the public (through their state legislatures), have begun to revolt against this situation.
 Arkansas was first to ban elementary school students access to vending machines offering food and soda.
-California banned vending machine sales of carbonated beverages to and replaced them with milk, water and juice.
+California banned vending machine sales of carbonated beverages and replaced them with milk, water, and juice.
 In 2004, four states enacted laws regarding vending machines in schools out of approximately 70 bills introduced in 25 states.
 This includes Colorado, Louisiana, Tennessee, and Washington.
 Currently bills are pending in 28 other states.